nkuyfq/metagenomic_classifiers_or_profilers/README.md

 |[Sourmash](https://sourmash.readthedocs.io/en/latest/index.html)|Short and long reads|k-mer|DNA-to-DNA|Custom (Bacteria, Archaea, Fungi, Viruses, Protozoa etc.)|2022|
 |[Sylph](https://github.com/bluenote-1577/sylph)|Short and long reads|k-mer|DNA-to-DNA|Custom (Bacteria, Archaea, Fungi, Viruses, Protozoa etc.)|2024|
 |[Xtree](https://github.com/two-frontiers-project/2FP-XTree)|Short and long reads|k-mer|DNA-to-DNA|Custom (Bacteria, Archaea, Fungi, Viruses, Protozoa etc.)|2025|

+According to a previous study (PMID: 33986544), metagenomic classifiers or profilers report one of two fundamentally different types of relative abundance: sequence abundance or taxonomic abundance.
+For example, the raw output of DNA-to-DNA methods is the relative abundance of a given taxon calculated as the proportion of sequences assigned to it out of the total number of sequences—that is, sequence abundance.
+By contrast, DNA-to-marker methods directly output the relative abundance of each taxon calculated as the number of genomes or cells of that taxon relative to the total number of genomes or cells detected—that is, taxonomic abundance.
+The distinction between the two types of relative abundance should be carefully considered.

 ## The tools or wrappers for downloading reference genomes
 I will list the tools or wrappers for downloading reference genomes from NCBI RefSeq or GenBank.
 ### 1.**centrifuge-download** from Centrifuge